-As discussed in Note 1 L-Insurance and Guarantee Program Liabilities, certain consolidation entities with significant insurance and guarantee programs apply FASB standards, while other insurance programs are accounted for in the consolidated financial statements pursuant to FASAB standards.
-See Note 15-Insurance and Guarantee Program Liabilities for insurance and guarantee liabilities and Note 12-Federal Employee and Veteran Benefits Payable for insurance related to federal employee and veteran benefits.
+As discussed in Note 1.M-Insurance and Guarantee Program Liabilities, certain consolidation entities with significant insurance and guarantee programs apply FASB standards, while other insurance programs are accounted for in the consolidated financial statements pursuant to FASAB standards.
+Please refer to Note 16-Insurance and Guarantee Program Liabilities for insurance and guarantee liabilities and Note 13-Federal Employee and Veteran Benefits Payable for insurance related to federal employee and veteran benefits.

-Entities Accounted for under FASB
+Entities Reporting under FASB